DuckOS-GitHub/DuckOS/README.md

 **What did we do?**

-We disable features that can leak personal information or be exploited and be used in a large attack.
+We disable features that can leak personal information or can be exploited and be used in a large attack.
 Those features are:

 - [Spectre](https://spectreattack.com/spectre.pdf)